Cops Fear Teen Who Vanished From Graduation Party May Have Been Abducted

 The disappearance of 16-year-old Kiely Rodni, who vanished after an end-of-high-school party at a California campground early Saturday, has become an abduction investigation, officials said Tuesday.

-The Placer County Sheriff’s Office said they believe Keily may have been abducted because they haven’t been able to locate her silver 2013 Honda CRV.
+The Placer County Sheriff’s Office said they believe Kiely may have been abducted because they haven’t been able to locate her silver 2013 Honda CRV.

-Kiely was last seen at the large get-together at the Prosser Family Campground in Truckee, California around 12:30 a.m.
-Saturday.
+Kiely was last seen at a massive party with about 200 to 300 kids and young adults at the Prosser Family Campground in Truckee, California, Sheriff’s Office spokesperson Angela Musallam told The Daily Beast.

 Her mom, Lindsey Rodni Nieman, said Keily texted her at about 11:30 p.m. to say she was going to leave at about 12:15 a.m. to come home.
 “And I asked her to wake me up when she got in.
 That was always kind of what we did.
 And she said, ‘OK, mama.
 Love you.’
 And that was the last [I heard],” she told Fox 40.

+Musallam added that Keily “communicated she wanted to go home to her friends around 12:15 a.m., and then her phone went off the grid around 12:30 a.m.”

-However Keily’s best friend, Magdalene Larson, told Fox 40 that the Senior Farewell Party turned out to be “way, way larger than ever expected” when word spread beyond those in the Truckee Tahoe region.
+Keily’s best friend, Magdalene Larson, told Fox 40 that the Senior Farewell Party turned out to be “way, way larger than ever expected” after word spread beyond those in the Truckee Tahoe region.

 “Within the only 10 minutes I was there, I literally had a group of five guys, try to come get me to take as many bong rips as I could forcefully, without my boyfriend present,” she said.